AmbientRun/Ambient/docs/src/reference/package.md

 ### Concepts / `[concepts]`

-The `concepts` section contains custom concepts defined by the ember.
+The `concepts` section contains custom concepts defined by the package.
 Concepts are used to define a set of components that can be attached to an entity.

 This is a TOML table, where the keys are the concept IDs (`SnakeCaseIdentifier`), and the values are the concept definitions.